-MEDICAL CONDITIONS
+MEDICAL CONDITIONS AND PARTICIPATION

 A student participating in a school sport who is diagnosed with a chronic or emergency health condition requiring medication to be available for administration must have the medication(s) authorized by the school nurse.
 The parent/legal guardian must notify and submit all medication and required documentation to the school nurse prior to participation.
-The student athlete must meet with the school
+The student athlete must meet with the school nurse for assessment and authorization prior to participation.

-ACADEMIC COMPETITION OR EXTRACURRICULAR ACTIVITIES RANDOM DRUG TESTING(APPENDIX III)
+ACADEMIC COMPETITION RANDOM DRUG TESTING (APPENDIX III)